Danny-Dasilva/Blender-ML/README.md

 ```

 ## get raycast percentage
-When running the object through blenders physics simulation there is a chance the object is obstructed.
+When running the object through blenders physics simulation or simply randomly spawning it without specific constraints there is a chance the object will be obstructed from the camera.

+In order to solve this problem the raycast fuction below is used.
 This function cast rays at each of the object vertices and compares them to where the ray is hit.
-It then returns the percent hit as a value.
-If the object is fully obscructed it will return 0, and if it is fully displayed
-it will display about 50% because half of the rays will hit and the rest will be obstructed by the object.
-To note: this value can be less or greater than 50% if the object is not fully symmetrical and is rotated in a way where more or less vertices are shown.

-rays cast at every vertex
+#### Rays cast at every vertex

 <img src="imgs/1_side.png" width="425"/> <img src="imgs/1_back.png" width="425"/>

+The example above ignores the mesh however, If we take the mesh into account somewhere around 50% of the rays hit.

-rays that actually make contact with each vertex
+#### rays that actually make contact with each vertex

 <img src="imgs/2_side.png" width="425"/> <img src="imgs/2_back.png" width="425"/>

 * percent hit: 46%

+* To note: this value can be less or greater than 50% if the object is not fully symmetrical and is rotated in a way where more or less vertices are shown.

-ray cast with object obstruction
+#### ray cast with object obstruction

 <img src="imgs/3_side.png" width="425"/> <img src="imgs/3_back.png" width="425"/>

 * percent hit: 15%

-*helpers BVHTreeAndVerticesInWorldFromObj and DeselectEdgesAndPolygons
+The value returned from the funtion will be the percentage of rays hit.
+Therefore if the object is fully obstructed this will be 0%

+#### the functiomns below are helpers
 ```python

 def BVHTreeAndVerticesInWorldFromObj( obj ):